james-clarusway/scenario-examples/CKAD/multi-container-pods/step2/step1.md

-- Create a Pod named 'multi-pod' with two containers with images 'httpd:alpine' and 'alpine:latest'.
+- Create a Pod named 'init-pod' with 'nginx:latest' image exposed on port 80.
+- Add an init container with 'busybox:1.28' image which downloads a page using "wget -o /data/index.html http://info.cern.ch".
 - Make a volume of type emptyDir and mount it in both containers.
-- For the httpd container, mount it on "/usr/local/apache2/htdocs" and for the alpine container, mount it on "/pod-data".
+- For the nginx container, mount it on "/usr/share/nginx/html" and for the busybox container, mount it on "/data".
-- At the alpine container, create an index.html file under '/pod-data' folder with 'hello world' content and make sure container is running.